XhinLiang/xhinliang.github.io/source/_posts/backend/innodb-locks.md

 4 rows in set (0.00 sec)
 ```

-And then we begin an session an lock a nonexistent row.
+Then we start a session and lock a non-existent row.
 ```
 mysql> begin;
 Query OK, 0 rows affected (0.00 sec)